Outstanding Article !

 truly assist those who are forced into sexual or any other type of slavery.

-and women to determine when and if we are victims of exploitation.
-When we need
+men and women to determine when and if we are victims of exploitation.
+When

 Norma Jean Almodovar, a retired prostitute and former employee of the Los